 Goodell had fallen victim to a classic PR blunder: he believed the media.
 In some ways, his faith in the media was logical.
 There was a steady diet of media reports of off-field misdeeds.
 There was racial code word murmuring about broken homes and young men coming from “inner cities” or from “poverty.”
 Why, they just needed the stern hand of a Moral Authority, and who better than Goodell himself?
 So, Goodell cooked up a bold and aggressive fix to a problem that did not exist.

-Had Goodell ordered a meaningful study of the off-field behavior of NFL players, he’d have found that they were overwhelmingly a responsible, law-abiding bunch.
+Had Goodell ordered a meaningful examination of the off-field behavior of NFL players, he’d have found they were overwhelmingly a responsible, law-abiding bunch.
 The data has been crunched by several different outlets — feel free to Google up your pick of them — and they show in different ways the same thing.
 Specifically, NFL players get arrested far less frequently than the general population, and far, FAR less often than males in the same general age group.

 While players often are portrayed as if they’re pirates or bandits marauding through the nation’s peaceful streets, reality is that the NFL arrest rate is about 13% that of males age 25-29 in America.
 This is a good news story about NFL players, not reason for serial consternation.

 The NFL’s biggest off-field problem is domestic violence — but even that is a relative success story.
 The NFL arrest rate for domestic violence is 55% that of males age 25-29, which means NFL players are considerably less likely to be involved in domestic violence than their age-group cohorts.
 It’s laudable that Goodell and the NFL are taking steps to address the issue, though it would be more credible if it wasn’t so clearly a panic move.
 Most reasonable people would agree that even one case is too many.
-But, even panic moves can sometimes be a good thing, and if the league’s efforts further reduces the number of domestic violence incidents…then good.
+Even panic moves can sometimes be a good thing, and if the league’s efforts further reduces the number of domestic violence incidents…then good.

 Back to my point, what Goodell failed to grasp when he appointed himself The Moral Authority was that he was feeding the stereotype monster.
 Big problems require bold solutions.
 Ergo, a bold solution means a big problem.
 So, in the public’s mind, Goodell’s long suspensions and hefty fines were because player behavior really was out of control.
-If even the Commissioner was tacitly acknowledging a big problem with the behavior of NFL players, the problem must have been MASSIVE.
+If even the Commissioner was acknowledging a big problem with the behavior of NFL players, the problem must have been MASSIVE.
 Unfortunately, Goodell’s strategy of administering “justice” wasn’t cleaning up a problem (player behavior was at least as good, if not better, than could be expected), it was exacerbating the perception of NFL players as a bunch of lawless thugs.

 The perception that the NFL has a behavior problem is borne of this simple reality: there’s no beat reporter for waiters or bellmen or mechanics or bloggers or journalists or…you get the point.
 There are hundreds of reporters covering the NFL on a daily basis.
 Hundreds more commentate, opine and do part-time reporting.
 Those reporters uncover a wealth of information, and dutifully report it.
 But, in their reporting of facts, reporters don’t always provide a proper context — especially when that context runs counter to the narrative.